hpatches/hpatches-benchmark/README.md

 <a id=csv-descriptors></a>
 ### Creating the CSV descriptor files

-Descriptors should be stored in simple comma-separated (CSV) files.
-These files can contain only numeric values, with one descriptor per line.
-All descriptors must have the same number of elements.
+Descriptors should be stored in *comma-separated values* (CSV) files.
+These files can contain only numeric values, with one descriptor per line, and all descriptors must have the same number of elements.

-For example, for a patch image  `data/hpatches/i_ski/ref.png` and a `my_desc` descriptor you should generate a CSV file `data/descriptors/my_desc/i_ski/ref.csv` with 623 lines (one line per descriptor).
+In order to allow comparing different descriptors, files are stored in a descriptor-specific location.
+For example, assume that your descriptor is called `my_desc`.
+Then, for a patch-image  `data/hpatches/i_ski/ref.png`, you should generate a corresponding CSV descriptor file `data/descriptors/my_desc/i_ski/ref.csv`.
+For this particular image, the CSV file would have 623 lines as there are 623 patches (one line per descriptor/patch).

 You can check if you have descriptors for all image files in a valid format with: